AmrBenSalem/AWS-SAA-C02-Course/README.md

 Once connected, you can then go on to access internal only VPC resources.
 Used as a management point or as an entry point for a private only VPC.

 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
 It can also integrate with your on premise identification service.

+Used to be the only way to manage internal resources.

 ### 1.5.6.
+Stateful vs Stateless firewall

+- Every "connection" has two parts : Request (initiation) and Response.
+- What happens is : In case of someone trying to send a request (packet) to a server
+  - The client picks a temporary (ephemeral) source port (1024 - 65535 (depends on OS))
+  - The client initiates a connection to the server on a well know destination port HTTPS tcp/443.
+  - The server responds using source port tcp/433 and destination port picked by the client.
+- Directionality (INBOUND/OUTBOUND) depends on the perspective (client/server)

+#### 1.5.6.1 Stateless firewall

+- Stateless firewall need inverse rule for the response.
+- Firewalls need 2 rules per connection (1 IN 1 OUT)
+  - Inbound rules can be the request and the response (2 rules)
+  - Outbound rules can also be the request and the response (2 rules)
+  - -> 4 rules
+- You generally have to allow the full range of ephemeral ports to any destination.
+  - -> Not ideal.

+#### 1.5.6.2 Stateful firewal

+- Able to identify the response for a given request.
+- It means that allowing the request (or not) is enough, if the request is allowed, the response is automatically allowed.
+- No need to allow full range of ephemeral ports.
+- Able to identify which ephemeral port is being used, and allows it in the response.

+### 1.5.7.
 Network Access Control List (NACL)

-Network Access Control Lists (NACLs) are a type of security filter (like firewalls) which can filter traffic as it enters or leaves a subnet.
+Network Access Control Lists (NACLs) are a type of security filter (similar to Stateless firewall) which can filter traffic as it enters or leaves a subnet.

-All VPCs have a default NACL, this is associated with all subnets of that VPC by default.
+Each subnet can have only one NACL.
+One NACL can be associated with many subnets.

+By default, default NACL is created when a VPC is created, and they allow everything.
+Custom NACLs can be created for a specific VPC and are initially associated with NO subnets. (by default Custom NACL only have a deny rule)
 NACLs are used when traffic enters or leaves a subnet.
-Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
+They only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+If two EC2 instances in a subnet communicate, the NACL does nothing because it is not involved.

 NACLs have an inbound and outbound sets of rules.

-When a specific rule set has been called, the one with the lowest rule number first.
+When a specific rule set has been called, the one with the lowest rule (that matches) number is chosen.
-As soon as one rule is matched, the processing stops for that particular piece of traffic.

 The action can be for the traffic to **allow** or **deny** the traffic.